mautic/user-documentation/docs/configuration/settings.rst

 * **Email address to send mail from** - The Email address for the name you’re sending mail from.
 The address displays in the From: field when your Contacts receive your Emails.

 .. note::
 Ensure that you configure your sender domain, DKIM, bounce, and click tracking domains.
-For more information, see Email domains document.
+For more information, see :ref:`Email<emails>` document.

 * **Reply to address** -  To have Contacts reply to a different address than the specified From address, add the desired address here.
-This is the default reply-to address where messages are sent from Mautic unless it is overridden in an individual email.
+This is the default reply-to address where messages are sent from Mautic unless it is overridden in an individual Email.
 If this field is blank, the address specified in **Email address to send mail** from is used.
 The reply-to setting is useful if your configured sender domain - which you use in the from address - contains a subdomain that doesn't have MX records or is otherwise an address that can't receive Emails.

 * **Custom return path (bounce) address** - Set a custom return path/bounce Email for Emails sent from the system.
 Note that some mail transports, such as GMail, won't support this.